bowenliee/New-study-MARK57/README.md

 Subject 6 N_G 30 BA 0.864250 ACC 0.948375 TPR 0.777344 FPR 0.048844 AUC 0.940831<br>
  ...<br>
 </details>
 The performance of cross-subject model is even better than that of subject-dependent model.
-Please see **EXP 2023-03-04**
+Please see <b>EXP 2023-03-04</b>